 But let’s face it.
-The journey to the final week can get pretty exhausting.
-As you progress during your figure prep you do more cardio, eat a little less, and manipulate those carbs.
+The journey to peak week can get pretty exhausting.
+As you progress during your prep you do more cardio, eat a little less, and manipulate those carbs.
 But that added re-feed day can take the edge off, at times.

 No doubt, competing in a figure contest is fun, but it’s also quite the chore if you are 100% dedicated.
 You have to have complete mental focus and you have those little sacrifices too.